 - 2.1.1.
-Evaluate whether the current list of 19 zero rated food items achieves the objective for which it was implemented, including examining the consumption patterns of low income households as opposed to higher income households and the benefits derived from the zero-rating by these households respectively; - 2.1.2.
-Consider whether the policy objective underlying zero rating may be better achieved through disaggregation of those items (which are currently expressed as broad categories) to more specific targeting of products.
+Evaluate whether the current list of 19 zero rated food items achieves the objective for which it was implemented, including examining the consumption patterns of low income households as opposed to higher income households and the benefits derived from the zero-rating by these households respectively as well as the negative impact on poor households of removing zero rating on any of these items; - 2.1.2.
+Consider whether the policy objective underlying zero rating may be better achieved through disaggregation of those items currently expressed as broad categories to more specific targeting of products.